 The fourth science chapter of Physics in the Science notes in the NCERT textbook comes up is called Chemical Effects of Electric Current.
 Electric Current is the rate of the flow of electrons or charges in a conductor.
 Therefore, the passage of electric current through a conducting solution results in chemical reactions.

 This chapter builds a basic idea of electricity, which will be studied in later classes.
 As this chapter helps develop a general idea, we will learn about electroplating and the chemical changes that occur when electricity flows through the liquid and its applications.
-The topic discussed are listed below:
+The topic discussed is listed below:

-Chapter 15: Some Natural Phenomena
+CBSE Class 8 Science Notes Chapter 15 – Some Natural Phenomena

 A natural phenomenon can be defined as a naturally occurring calamity or physical process.
 In this science chapter, we’re going to understand how natural phenomena occur – be it lightning or earthquake.
 You might come across some destructive natural phenomena or normal ones and all of them have reasons behind them.
 This is why it’s crucial to study physics to understand how such phenomena charge.

 Some Natural Phenomena is the fifth science chapter of Class 8 Physics.
-As the name of the chapter suggests Some Natural Phenomena, therefore, it explains some naturally causing phenomena like lightning, earthquake which are destructive to some extent.
+As the name of the chapter suggests Some Natural Phenomena, therefore, it explains some naturally causing phenomena like lightning, earthquake which is destructive to some extent.
 Thus, the topics covered in this chapter come up with the basic idea of Lightning and Earthquakes, the destruction caused by them, how they occur and measures to be taken during them.
 These concepts are discussed in the following articles:

-You see a thousand things on daily basis but have it ever piqued your interest in how you’re able to see and why everything is not black?
+You see a thousand things on a daily basis but have it ever piqued your interest in how you’re able to see and why everything is not black?
 Light is the answer to this.
 In this physics chapter, we’re going to understand concepts of reflection and refraction and many more things.